mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 Two types of branches exist: *feature* and *refactor*: the first is used for new features, the second for bug fixes or code refactorings.
 They are distinguished by prefix: a feature branch my-awesome-stuff would be named *feature/my-awesome-stuff* or *refactor/my-awesome-stuff*, if it's a refactoring branch.
 Both kinds of branches should be short living (a couple of days) to reduce the risk of diverting to far from master and causing huge afford to merge.
 Ideally, no commits happen directly to *master* and every commit is first evaluated on a feature/refactoring branch.

-Note: Nowadays we mostly do merging instead of rebasing.
+Nowadays, we mostly do merging instead of rebasing.
 The following sections might therefore not accurately reflect the current workflow.

 ### Merging